 - Wire-compatible protocol.
 This should guarantee protocol compatibility even between different versions of Hadoop so you no longer have to worry about having to simultaneously update the entire cluster and can do rolling upgrades.

-This guide is based on the most recent GA (general access) version of Hadoop (2.2.0 at the time of this writing but it has also been tested with non-GA versions 2.3.0 and 2.4.0) although I'll make an effort to keep it up to date with future releases.
+This guide is based on the most recent GA (general access) version of Hadoop (2.2.0 at the time of this writing) although I'll make an effort to keep it up to date with future releases (UPDATE: tested and working up to version 2.6.0).
 If something doesn't quite work for you, let me know in the comments and I'll try to help.
 I'll try to keep the instructions distribution agnostic so it applies to a greater audience but this installation is targeted for Linux-based machines.
 Certain distributions might have different hadoop packages in their repositories although these are usually outdated and have strange structures.
 Another advantage of the installation I'll be detailing here is that it doesn't require root to run.

 Single Node Installation